Retired Indiana teacher gets probation for slapping student - NewsBreak

 Retired Indiana teacher gets probation for slapping student

-A retired Indiana teacher who admitted to grabbing a 15-year-old student and slapping him across the face in a school hallway was sentenced Thursday to one year of probation.
+GOSHEN, Ind.
+(AP) — A retired Indiana teacher who pleaded guilty to grabbing a 15-year-old student and slapping him across the face in a school hallway has been sentenced to one year of probation.

-An Elkhart County judge sentenced Michael Hosinski to one year in prison, with the sentence suspended to one year of probation.
-Hosinski, 62, pleaded guilty in June to a misdemeanor charge of battery causing moderate injury.
+An Elkhart County judge sentenced 62-year-old Michael Hosinski to one year in prison on Thursday, with the sentence suspended to one year of probation.
+Hosinski pleaded guilty in June to a misdemeanor charge of battery causing moderate injury.

-As part of his sentence, the Osceola, Indiana, man must undergo anger evaluation and cannot have any contact with the student.

-Hosinski was a Jimtown High School sociology teacher when he confronted the student in February about a hoodie the teen was wearing.
-Security camera footage showed the two arguing, with Hosinski slapping the student, and the student’s head hitting a wall.
+He was a sociology teacher at Jimtown High School when he slapped a student in February, causing the youth’s head to hit a wall.

-Hosinksi was charged in March for the slap, which police said left the teen with an abrasion to the inside of his mouth and a lump on the back of his head.

 Hosinski was originally fired by the Baugo Community Schools, but the school board approved his retirement shortly afterward.
-Hosinski had originally planned on retiring at the end of the school year.

 Comments / 0